 The high country is home to a fir and spruce forest.
 The meadows are filled with colorful wildflowers in the summertime.
 There’s a 7.5-mile scenic drive through this region and hiking trails if you’re up for the fresh mountain air.

 Cedar Breaks is an official Dark Sky Park where you can see vivid night stars unobstructed by city lights.
 Stargazing is enjoyed at Sunset Overlook, located at the end of a wheelchair-accessible 2-mile trail.
-There’s also plenty of winter activities to enjoy, like cross-country skiing and snowshoeing.
+There are also plenty of winter activities to enjoy, like cross-country skiing and snowshoeing.

 Located 4 hours south of Salt Lake City, just off Interstate 15, Cedar Breaks is the perfect stop on your way to Bryce Canyon National Park.